-The Group on 31/12/2015 had negative working capital, as current liabilities exceed current assets by \in 3.098 k. (parent company \in 5.631 k).
-The most important part of current liabilities (42% Group - 44% parent company) is long-term debt installments payable in the following year.
+The Group on 31/12/2016 had negative working capital, as current liabilities exceed current assets by \in 2.748 k. (parent company \in 6.429 k).
+The most important part of current liabilities (38% Group and parent company) is long-term debt installments payable in the following year.

-Without taking into consideration the short-term loan liabilities, the Group working capital is presented positive by \notin 2.344 k and the Company's is presented negative by \notin 521 k.
+Without taking into consideration the short-term loan liabilities, the Group working capital is presented positive by \in 2.918 k and the Company's is presented negative by \in 1.260 k.

-Within the current FY, the parent company received from its subsidies dividends amounting to \in 1.535 k and it is estimated that additional dividends standing at \in 1.500 k will be received in the following FY.
+Within the current FY, the parent company received from its subsidies dividends amounting to \in 650 k and it is estimated that additional dividends standing at \in 500 k will be received in the following FY.

-The Management estimates that cash flows from operating activities in the following FY 2016, in line with the dividends to be collected will cover the company's short-term liabilities.
+The Management estimates that cash flows from operating activities in the following FY 2017, in line with the dividends to be collected will cover the company's short-term liabilities.

-Within the current period, the Group and the Company repaid to the banks an amount of \notin 4.923 k.
+Within the current period, the Group and the Company repaid to the banks an amount of \in 5.277 k and \notin 5.110 k.

-Two major shareholders of the parent company "NAMSOS ENTERPRISES COMPANY LIMITED" and "DRYNA ENTERPRISES COMPANY LIMITED", representing 28.48% in the share capital of each (total of 56.96%), although it is estimated that it will not be necessary, are committed to cover working capital subsequent needs for at least the next twelve months from the date of approval of the annual financial statements of 31/12/2015.
+Two major shareholders of the parent company "NAMSOS ENTERPRISES COMPANY LIMITED" and "DRYNA ENTERPRISES COMPANY LIMITED" (60,12%), although it is estimated that it will not be necessary, are committed to cover working capital subsequent needs for at least the next twelve months from the date of approval of the annual financial statements of 31/12/2016.